R-ArcGIS/arcgisgeocode/cran-comments.md

 ## Use of \dontrun

 The use of dontrun is to ensure that the geocoding services are not called as they often require a user credential.
 And we do not want automatic testing to burden the public service.

+## Resubmission

+The CRAN url has been transitioned to use the canonical form package=pkgname